jodurpar/DSMongoDBApi/TestMe.md

 ## Run in docker
  - Enter in command prompt.
  - Navigate to api home folder / src and then run webpack
- - Navigate  to api home folder / dist and then run "docker build -t dsexample:dsexample . --no-cache" to build api image
+ - Navigate  to api home folder / dist and then run "docker build -t dsmongodb:dsmongodb . --no-cache" to build api image
  - Create and configure mongo oficial image.
- - Run "docker run -d --name dsexample -p 51234:51234 dsexample:dsexample" or use kitematic to run mongo image and dsexample image created before.
+ - Run "docker run -d --name dsmongodb -p 51234:51234 dsmongodb:dsmongodb" or use kitematic to run mongo image and dsmongodb image created before.

 ### Testing in a browser